What is Telegraph

 1. Request: A user or a market contract calls a Telegraph Port with a payload (e.g., "Send Token" OR "Get Deepfake Score").

-2. Route: Telegraph Nodes listen for the event, validate the payload, and route it to the correct destination (Target Chain or Bittensor Subnet).
+2. Route: Telegraph Nodes listen for the event, validate the payload, and route it to the correct destination (Target Chain or Intelligence Provider).

 3. Publish: Once computed, Nodes write the result on-chain with a cryptographic proof (Signature).